Exploratory Hierarchical Factor Analysis with an Application to Psychological Measurement: Real Data Analysis

 \section{Real Data Analysis}

-In this section, we apply the exploratory hierarchical factor analysis to a personality assessment dataset based on the International Personality Item Pool (IPIP) NEO 120 personality inventory \citep{johnson2014measuring}\footnote{The data are downloaded from https://osf.io/tbmh5/}.
-We investigate the structure of the Extraversion scale based on a sample of 1655 UK participants aged between 30 and 50 years.
-This scale consists of 24 items, which are designed to measure six facets of Agreeableness, including Trust (A1), Morality (A2), Altruism (A3), Cooperation (A4), Modesty (A5) and Sympathy (A6); see Section~\ref{appen:ItemKey} of the Appendix for the details.
-All the items are on a 1-5 Likert scale, and the reversely worded items have been reversely scored so that a larger score always means a higher level of extraversion.
+We apply the exploratory hierarchical factor analysis to a personality assessment dataset based on the International Personality Item Pool (IPIP) NEO 120 personality inventory \citep{johnson2014measuring}.
+We investigate the structure of the Agreeableness scale based on a sample of 1655 UK participants aged between 30 and 40 years.
+This scale consists of 24 items, which are designed to measure six facets of Agreeableness, including Trust (A1), Morality (A2), Altruism (A3), Cooperation (A4), Modesty (A5), and Sympathy (A6).
+The responses to all the items are recorded on a 1-5 Likert scale and treated as continuous variables.
+The reversely worded items have been reversely scored so that a larger score always means a higher level of agreeableness.
 There is no missing data.
 Detailed descriptions of the items can be found in the Appendix~\ref{appen:ItemKey}.
-The proposed method returns a hierarchical factor structure with four layers and ten factors as shown in Figure~\ref{fig:real data} and an estimated loading matrix $\hat{\Lambda}$ as shown in Table~\ref{tab:loading real data}.
+The learned hierarchical factor structure, which has four layers and ten factors, is shown in Figure~\ref{fig:real data}, and the estimated loading matrix $\hat{\Lambda}$ is shown in Table~\ref{tab:loading real data}.

 We now examine the learned model.
-We notice that the loadings on factor 1 are all positive, except for item 18, which has a small negative loading.
-Thus, factor 1 may be interpreted as a general Agreeableness factor.
+We notice that the loadings on Factor 1 are all positive, except for item 18, which has a small negative loading.
+Thus, Factor 1 may be interpreted as a general Agreeableness factor.
 Factor 2 is loaded positively by all items designed to measure the Trust, Altruism, and Sympathy facets.
 Therefore, it may be interpreted as a higher-order factor of these facets.
-Factors 4--6 are child factors of factor 2, and based on the loading patterns, they may be interpreted as the Trust, Altruism, and Sympathy factors, respectively.
-It is worth noting that items 11 (``Am indifferent to the feelings of others") and 23 (``Am not interested in other people’s problems"), which are designed to measure the Altruism and Sympathy facets, now load weakly and negatively on factor 4 rather than their corresponding factors.
+Factors 4--6 are child factors of Factor 2, and based on the loading patterns, they may be interpreted as the Trust, Altruism, and Sympathy factors, respectively.
+It is worth noting that items 11 (``Am indifferent to the feelings of others") and 23 (``Am not interested in other people’s problems"), which are designed to measure the Altruism and Sympathy facets, now load weakly and negatively on Factor 4 rather than their corresponding factors.